 FUOM (Fucose Mutarotase) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
-GO annotations related to this gene include isomerase activity and fucose binding.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include isomerase activity and fucose binding.

 UniProtKB/Swiss-Prot for FUOM Gene

 Involved in the interconversion between alpha- and beta-L-fucoses.
 L-Fucose (6-deoxy-L-galactose) exists as alpha-L-fucose (29.5%) and beta-L-fucose (70.5%), the beta-form is metabolized through the salvage pathway.
 GDP-L-fucose formed either by the de novo or salvage pathways is transported into the endoplasmic reticulum, where it serves as a substrate for N- and O-glycosylations by fucosyltransferases.
 Fucosylated structures expressed on cell surfaces or secreted in biological fluids are believed to play a critical role in cell-cell adhesion and recognition processes.